Visit Holden Village

 • Hair dryers and curling irons (These items strain our hydroelectric plant.)

-• Pets (However, service animals are permitted in the Village.)
+• Pets (Service animals are permitted in the Village.)

 • Firearms (Holden does not allow firearms, including hunting rifles, in the Village or on our transportation.
 For hunters, please note that Holden also does not transport or store game.)